-A person who violates any of the laws, ordinances, and rules listed in Section 12A-25(a)(2), or who fails to perform an act required of the person by any of the laws, ordinances, and rules listed in Section 12A-25(a)(2), commits a violation of this chapter and an offense.
-A person commits a violation of this chapter and a separate offense each day or portion of a day during which a violation is committed, permitted, or continued."
+A person who violates any of the laws, ordinances, and rules listed in Section 12A-25(a)(2), or who fails to perform an act required of the person by any of the laws, ordinances, and rules listed in Section 12A-25(a)(2), commits a violation of this chapter."

-SECTION 45.
+SECTION 47.
 That Section 12A-37, "Disciplinary Action," of Article VIII, "Enforcement, Culpable Mental State, and Penalties," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended to read as follows: